Tuominen04/spotify-playlist-exporter/README.md

 ## Features
 - Exports all tracks from any public Spotify playlist
 - Saves track name and artist(s) to a CSV file
-- Works with playlists longer than 100 songs

 ## Requirements
 - Python 3.8+